pulp-platform/pulpissimo/README.md

 ## Getting Started

 ### Prerequisites
-To be able to use the PULPissimo platform, you need to have installed development kit for PULP/PULPissimo.
+To be able to use the PULPissimo platform, you need to have installed the software development kit for PULP/PULPissimo.
 The instructions can be found here: https://github.com/pulp-platform/pulp-sdk/blob/master/README.md The recommended flow to build the SDK is described in section *SDK build with